SamuelSwartzberg/flashcardifying_text_temp/inf.md

 package|within the same package|Java
 in java, the package access modifier is the default JSDoc allows the simulating of the four access modifiers that Java has by using @access <access-modifier> or @<access-modifier>

+Rust descendant modules can access the private items of their parents.

 #### Interfaces